11 Industrials Stocks Moving In Wednesday's After-Market Session | Benzinga

 Gainers

-- Hudson Technologies (NASDAQ:HDSN) shares increased by 6.21% to $3.76 during Wednesday’s after-market session.
-The company’s market cap stands at $163.1 million.
-As per the news, the Q2 earnings report came out today.
+- ExOne (NASDAQ:XONE) shares rose 10.53% to $19.1 during Wednesday’s after-market session.
+The company’s market cap stands at $424.3 million.
+As per the press release, Q2 earnings came out today.

-- Triumph Group (NYSE:TGI) stock increased by 4.03% to $17.77.
-At the close, Triumph Group’s trading volume reached 91.8K shares.
-This is 12.4% of its average volume over the last 100 days.
-The market value of their outstanding shares is at $1.1 billion.
-As per the news, the Q1 earnings report came out today.
+- Urban-gro (NASDAQ:UGRO) shares moved upwards by 3.93% to $10.57.
+The market value of their outstanding shares is at $117.0 million.
+As per the press release, Q2 earnings came out today.

-- BWX Technologies (NYSE:BWXT) stock rose 3.85% to $54.91.
-Today’s trading volume for this security ended up closing at 77.8K shares, which is 25.86 percent of its average volume over the last 100 days.
-The company’s market cap stands at $5.2 billion.
-The company’s, Q2 earnings came out 2 days ago.

 Losers